BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### 3.5 Analyzing and Extracting tar Backups

+So, we have just created this file with the name backup, and we know that it's backup because the name of the file is backup.

+Sometimes life makes sense.

+So, let's see what we can do with it.

+Now, you can use tar to extract the backup, but I would always recommend first to show what is in it, and to do that, you use tar ```tvf```.
+T stands for type, but basically, it will show us the contain.

 Now we have the this file called ```backup```, we can extract the contents but it would nice to see what is in it before extract the content. ```tar``` provides options the do such a task ```tar tvf backup```; this will show all the contents in the backup before extracting it.

 All the files are relative and not absolute file names this means that the files can be placed anywhere and they will work as the originals.